CrugBarat/aws-sam-frontend/README.md

 5. Copy all the files and directories within your personal project's root folder and add them to the [frontend](./packages/frontend) package of this repo.

-6. In the root of this folder, run the following:
+6. In the root of this repo, run the following:

 ```
 make lazyLoad ENV=<add an environment name>